CrownedComedian/Red-Sands-of-Time-Data-Pack/Red Sands of Time/README.md

 If a player dies mid-game, they drop all collected loot, including 80% of their lapis lazuli.
 *The remaining 20% is lost forever.*
-Players will respawn in a cell near the spawnpoint of the hub.
+Players will respawn in a cell near the spawn point of the hub.
-A teammate is required to sacrafice one red sand block to free the player.
+A teammate is required to sacrifice one red sand block to free the player.

 During the game, information about opposing teams is very limited.
 Scores are revealed only once all teams have expired their sand timers or escaped their tomb via the exit.